zacharysgoldberg/Blackjack/README.md

 ## How to play

-Activate venv `. venv/scripts/activate` for windows and `. uvenv/bin/activate` for unix/linux.
+Activate venv `. venv/scripts/activate` for windows.
 Then run `python blackjack.py`.

 ## Alternatively